 This vehicle is equipped with convex remote controlled defrosting exterior rear view mirrors.
-Always adjust the mirrors for maximum rear visibility prior to driving.
-Make sure the seat is positioned for proper vehicle control.
+Always adjust the mirrors for maximum rear visibility prior to

 The side exterior mirrors are adjusted by using the multiple directional switch located on the driver's door.
 Select the mirror to be adjusted by pointing the arrow in the direction of that mirror.
 Move the control in the direction of movement desired to obtain the best view.
 The adjustment control moves the top half of both mirrors.
 The bottom half of the mirror is convex and is adjusted manually.
 These mirrors also contain heating elements to defog or de-ice the mirror glass during cold weather operation.
 The ON/OFF switch for this feature is located by the adjustment control.
 The convex exterior chrome mirrors with remote control and defrost are optional on this unit.